AlexVV13/tp-api/README.md

             openingTime: (timeFormat timestamp: opening time for requested park - can be null if park is closed),
             closingTime: (timeFormat timestamp: closing time for requested park - can be null if park is closed),
             type: (string: "Operating" or "Closed"),
-            special: [ (array of "special" times for this day, usually Disney Extra Magic Hours or similar at other parks - field may be null)
+            special: [ (array of "special" times for this day, usually exclusive hours - field may be null)
               openingTime: (timeFormat timestamp: opening time for requested park),
               closingTime: (timeFormat timestamp: closing time for requested park),
-              type: (string: type of schedule eg. "Extra Magic Hours", but can be "Event" or "Special Ticketed Event" or other)
+              type: (string: type of schedule eg. "Passholder Event", but can be "Event" or "Special Ticketed Event" or other)
             ],
         },
         ...